Witness feared Pistorius might kill himself after shooting girlfriend

 By Mike Hutchings

-PRETORIA One of the first people on the scene after Oscar Pistorius shot girlfriend Reeva Steenkamp told a court on Thursday he feared the Olympic and Paralympic star, now on trial for murder, might kill himself with the same gun.
+PRETORIA, March 6 One of the first people on the scene after Oscar Pistorius shot girlfriend Reeva Steenkamp told a court on Thursday he feared the South African Olympic and Paralympic star, who is on trial for murder, might kill himself with the same gun.

-Testifying on the fourth day of the trial, neighbor Johan Stipp said he entered the athlete's home, minutes after hearing screams and shots, to find the distraught South African sprinter kneeling over the lifeless body of a woman.
+Testifying on the fourth day of Pistorius' trial, neighbour Johan Stipp said he entered the athlete's home last year a few minutes after hearing screams and shots to find the distraught sprinter kneeling over the lifeless body of a woman.

 She died after being hit by three rounds, including one to the head, out of four fired by Pistorius through the locked door of an upstairs toilet.
-He denies murder, arguing that he made a tragic mistake after mistaking her for an intruder on Valentine's Day last year.
+He denies murder, arguing that it was a tragic mistake and that he mistook her for an intruder.

 As Stipp checked Steenkamp for signs of life, Pistorius was begging him to save her life, Stipp told the court.